mikhailkfv/gases-framework/README.md

 ## Making a development build ##

-* Run *gradlew jar* in your workspace.
+* Run *gradlew buildDev* in your workspace.
 The development build will be placed in the /build/libs folder in your workspace.